stringparser/runtime/readme.md

 ## implementation status
 > growing a beard feels goood

-The library needs polishing and much better documentation and examples.
+The library needs polishing, much better documentation and examples.
 It has some rough edges I'm working on but is tested and usable.
-I want to make some changes for places I feel are pain points but the [top level API](./docs/api/runtime.md) should not suffer any change.
+I want to fix some stuff I'm not really proud about, but the [top level API](./docs/api/runtime.md) should not suffer any change.

 I'll be using it everywhere so the first user involved here is me.